eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir chmod 751 my_dir - script that creates a directory called my_dir with permissions 751 in the working directory
+Regular files should not be changed. mkdir chmod 751 my_dir - script that creates a directory called my_dir with permissions 751 in the working directory chgrp school hello -script that changes the group owner to school for the file hello